FDYdarmstadt/foam-dg/Docker-Readme.md

 ## 1D convergence study

-The case can be run in analog fashion to the droplet-in-sher-flow described above.
+The case can be run in analogous fashion to the droplet-in-sher-flow described above.
 The respective `Allclean` and `Allrun` scripts can be found in the directory ` /home/myuser/foam/foam-dg/run/Tests/convAnalysis1D`.

 The case itself consists of three sub-cases `coarse`, `medium` and `fine`, which are used to produce the convergence plot.
-The `Allrun` script in `convAnalysis1D` finally calls the Python 3 script `main.py`, which controlls the execution of the sub-cases and performs the experimental convergence analysis
+The `Allrun` script in `convAnalysis1D` finally calls the Python 3 script `main.py`, which controls the execution of the sub-cases and performs the experimental convergence analysis.

 At the end of `Allrun`, the measured convergence rate is written out, a value of approx 3.0 is expected (e.g 2.99003255306427).